 Cancer Res.
 2001.

 Lunasin is a unique 43-amino acid soybean peptide.
-We demonstrated previously that transfection of mammalian cells with the lunasin gene arrests mitosis, leading to cell death.
+Transfection of mammalian cells with the lunasin gene arrests mitosis, leading to cell death.
 Here we show that exogenous application of the lunasin peptide inhibits chemical carcinogen-induced transformation of murine fibroblast cells to cancerous foci.
 To elucidate its mechanism of action we show that lunasin: (a) internalizes in the cell through the RGD cell adhesion motif; (b) colocalizes with hypoacetylated chromatin; (c) binds preferentially to deacetylated histone H4 in vitro; and (d) inhibits histone H3 and H4 acetylation in vivo in the presence of a histone deacetylase inhibitor.
 These results suggest a mechanism whereby lunasin selectively induces apoptosis, mostly in cells undergoing transformation, by preventing histone acetylation.
 In support of this, lunasin selectively induces apoptosis in E1A-transfected cells but not in nontransformed cells.
 Finally, in the SENCAR mouse skin cancer model, dermal application of lunasin (250 microg/week) reduces skin tumor incidence by approximately 70%, decreases tumor yield/mouse, and delays the appearance of tumors by 2 weeks relative to the positive control.
 These results point to its role as a new chemopreventive agent that functions possibly via a chromatin modification mechanism.

 Q. Are lunasin and beta sitosterol similar?